 The tandem glass cockpit of the Mi-28UB has a dual hydro-mechanical flight control system, which allows the crew to operate the helicopter either from the pilot’s cockpit or the instructor’s cockpit.
 The helicopter also offers an enlarged cockpit for the flight instructor and an expanded canopy for the pilot.
 The crew area has energy-absorbing seats and a parachute escape system.

-The state-of-the-art avionics of the cockpit will enhance the efficiency of the trainee pilots and will provide the real-time experience necessary to handle the helicopters in complex environments.
+The state-of-the-art avionics of the cockpit enhance the efficiency of the trainee pilots and provide the real-time experience necessary to handle the helicopters in complex environments.
 The integrated avionics suite allows for nap-of-the-earth flights on auto-pilot mode during the night and in adverse climates.

 Mi-28UB weapon systems

 The Mi-28UB helicopter retains the attack capabilities of the Night Hunter combat helicopter even though it is intended for training purposes.
 The movable gun mount fitted under the nose is installed with a 2A42 30mm cannon.
 The under-wing weapon stations can hold air-to-ground missiles, air-to-air missiles, rocket pods and fuel tanks.

 The airborne radar and day-and-night target observation and sight system is fitted to the Mi-28UB to ensure the tracking and engaging of targets.

 The Mi-28UB is powered by two VK-2500 turbo-shaft engines integrating a new full authority digital control system (FADEC).
 Each engine develops a maximum power output of 2,700hp.
 The maximum take-off and cruising outputs of the engine are 2,200hp and 1,500hp respectively.